Plan attack surface reduction rules deployment

 ASR rules ring deployment

-For large enterprises, Microsoft recommends deploying ASR rules in "rings."
-Rings are groups of devices that are visually represented as concentric circles that radiate outward like non-overlapping tree rings.
-When the innermost ring is successfully deployed, you can transition the next ring into the testing phase.
-Thorough assessment of your business units, ASR rules champions, apps, and processes is imperative to defining your rings.
-In most cases, your organization will have designed deployment rings for phased rollouts of Windows updates.
-You can use your existing ring design to implement ASR rules.
+For large enterprises, Microsoft recommends deploying attack surface reduction rules in "rings."
+Rings are groups of devices that are visually represented as concentric circles that radiate outward like nonoverlapping tree rings.
+When the innermost ring is successfully deployed, you can transition to the next ring into the testing phase.
+Thorough assessment of your business units, attack surface reduction rules champions, apps, and processes is imperative to defining your rings.
+In most cases, your organization will have deployment rings for phased rollouts of Windows updates.
+You can use your existing ring design to implement attack surface reduction rules.
 See: Create a deployment plan for Windows